jezen/jezenthomas.com/posts/2016/deploying-a-haskell-web-service-with-nix.md

 The following references proved invaluable when learning how to set all this stuff up.
 Big thanks and kudos to the authors for writing all of this down.

+- Nixos.org.
+[User's Guide to the Haskell Infrastructure][nixopsdocs]
 - B. Long.
 [Live-coding/deploying a Yesod webapp][blong]
 - R. Blush.
 [Saluton Haskell & Nix][rblush]
 - J.P.
 Bernardy.
 [Nix for Haskell Development: HOWTO][jpbernardy]